 Summary Compensation Table

-The following table provides information regarding the compensation of each person who served as our principal executive officer during 2015, each person who served as principal financial officer during 2015, and our other highest paid executive officer during the year ended December 31, 2015.
+The following table provides information regarding the compensation of our principal executive officer and our other two highest paid executive officers during the year ended December 31, 2016.
 We refer to these executive officers as our named executive officers.